Community over Competition

 The Borrowed Teacup is an insured rental and event design company that has the most stunning table settings that I've ever seen with eclectic vintage place settings and fine China.
 It's jaw dropping and preserves stunning antiques with hand washed and hand selected care.
 It also helps that the owner, Megan, is a brilliant bad ass scientist who approaches everything with the precision only a bio chemist can.

-While I do video work on occasion, most of my services are presently focused on photography coverage and web/branding work.
+While I do video work on occasion, most of my services are presently focused on photography coverage or web/branding work.

 Piper Preston of Phantom World Productions

 Piper (she/her) is a trans woman who has a very distinct style entrenched in bright 90s psychedelic, guerrilla art in the DIY punk rock scene.
 While she has a story telling background rooted in video journalism, she works most doing music videos.

 Love & Perry is a wife and wife team who bring high end video coverage to weddings.
 Shana (she/her), who I've worked with most, has a sharp wit, bad ass presence.
 Brit (she/her) brings and absolutely unparalleled polish to video editing.